Xenotech-Studio/.github/profile/README.md

 🙋‍♀️ Anything your brain can dream of can be found

-🌈 We’ve got immersive worlds, some smaller, some vast.
-If none of it's of interest to you, you'd be the first.
+🌈 We’ve got plentiy of titles, some thrilling, some serene.
+If none of these could interest to you, you'd be the first.

 **Welcome to the Xenotech!
 Come and take a seat**